Sensationull/countries-api/README.md

 1. Pagination would be nice for the homepage.

 2. I'd really like to have the cards fade in when loading rather than pop in and page transitions when the user selects a specific country.
+(Done!
+YAY).
+Maybe I'll play around with how you transition between the pages in a more interesting way later...

 3. I kinda hate the way data accessing looks in this iteration of this project looks. ie: